2dvorak/2018s-presentation-team3/members/sejin.md

 ![Video](https://www.youtube.com/embed/FxJAmava00k)

 Note:
-My lab is Professor 강병훈‘s Cyber security lab.
+My lab is Professor 병훈 강‘s Cyber security lab.
 This lab mainly researches the field of system security.
 But I’m not in familiar with operation system and computer code.
 My interest field is 블록체인 and 비트코인, and especially I’m studying crime related to bitcoin.